jbosstools/jbosstools-hibernate/docs/contribute/contribute.md

 <img src="images/mvn-version.png" width="600" />

 Building the project is as simple as issuing `mvn clean install` or `mvn clean verify`.
 This will include running all the tests of the project.
 Because this takes a while, you might want to skip this step.
-Do this by adding the 'skipTests' parameter: `mvn clean install -DskipTests=true`.
+Do this by adding the 'skipTests' parameter: `mvn clean install -DskipTests`.

 <img src="images/mvn-clean-install.png" width="600" />